 Coaches -- contact Scott Otterbein before you replace any uniforms.
-There are new Special Olympics International logo requirements for all competitors in 2016.
+There are new Special Olympics International logo requirements for all competitors.

 This is where you can find the answers to questions on training, certification, fundraising, rosters, competition and more.

 Concussion Awareness, Protective Behaviors and General Orientation Requirements.

 Special Olympics has instituted a requirement that all Class A Volunteers 16 and over must take Protective Behaviors Training and General Orientation (a one time requirement.)

 Protective Behaviors on-line training must be completed every three (3) years.
 Here is the link to the General Orientation and Protective Behaviors: http://www.specialolympicspa.org/ways-to-help/volunteer/volunteer-center